dappladies/intro-to-solidity/content/intro-to-solidity1/_index.md

 ---

 ### Inheritance
-Inheritance can be used for logical inheritance (sublass) or for organizing your code to group similar logic.
+Inheritance can be used for logical inheritance (subclass) or for organizing your code to group similar logic.

 ```
 contract Ownable {